-While it is very unlikely that a provider's care will rise to the level of reporting an adverse professional review action to the medical board, a practice's policy needs to address the due process requirements under HCQIA.
-This allows for a fair hearing for the provider if a professional review committee recommends that the practice's governing board take an adverse professional review action.
+While it is very unlikely that a provider's care will rise to the level of reporting an adverse professional review action to the medical board, a practice's policy needs to address the due process requirements under federal HCQIA and Oklahoma's professional review bodies law.
+This allows for a fair hearing for the provider if a peer review committee recommends that the practice's governing board take an adverse professional review action.
 The practice will need to identify what peer review activities fall within the policy.
 Some examples include the review of:

-- ✓ Patient safety incidents, including near-misses - ✓ Unscheduled patient returns - ✓ Patient complaints - ✓ Cases identified through screening by quality indicators - ✓ Reported unprofessional conduct - ✓ Concerns regarding a possible impaired provider
+- ✓ Patient safety incidents, including near-misses - ✓ Unscheduled patient returns - Patient complaints - Cases identified through screening by quality indicators - ✓ Reported unprofessional conduct - ✓ Concerns regarding a possible impaired provider